 better than her cancer cells could, though not

-by much.
 And indeed, the cancer cells waned

 more slowly than the chemical "cocktails"